MovementLink Workout Programming

 Volume - This is reps multiplied by the weight lifted.
 In MovementLink programming, volume is typically tracked and controlled depending on the intensity.
 Higher intensities produce a larger fatigue relative to the absolute volume than lower intensities, so as volumes increase, intensities decrease and vice versa.

-Yearly Calendar - For MovementLink programming, each calendar year is made up of about 3-4 distinct macrocycles, each typically 13-17 weeks long.
+Yearly Calendar - For MovementLink programming, each calendar year is made up of 2 distinct macrocycles, each typically 25 weeks long.
 Events, races, competitions, holidays, and specific community goals will ultimately determine what the yearly calendar look likes.

 Macrocycle - MovementLink’s periodize programming is designed in Macrocycles.
-MovementLink’s macrocycles contain multiple, smaller mesocycles, each having a specific focus: Hypertrophy, Strength, Peaking, and Peak and Taper.
+MovementLink’s macrocycles contain multiple, smaller mesocycles, each having a specific focus: Hypertrophy (muscle-building), Strength, Peaking, and Benchmark Week.
 You will see the macrocycles referred to with their own distinctive, and usually “Punny” name.
 Things like, The Upside Down, Gains World, A PR is Born, etc. A macrocycle is a series of mesocycles, organized to work together to add structure and effectiveness to a workout plan.

-Periodization - Periodization refers to the organization of mesocycles within a macrocycle in a way that the focus of each subsequent mesocycle is enhanced by the focus of the previous mesocycle.
+Periodization - Periodization refers to the organization of mesocycles within the larger macrocycle in a way where each subsequent mesocycle is enhanced by the specific type of gains made in the previous mesocycle.
+For example, we start by building muscle, then we work to strengthen that new muscle, then we work to make the new, strong muscle coordinate as best as possible.

 Mesocycle - A series of minicycles (weeks) that work together to create a block of programming.
-Each mesocycle is designed to elicit a specific stimulus and the periodization of MovementLink programming orders each mesocycle in a way that builds on top of each other.
+Each mesocycle is designed to be a holistic cross-training program, but one that has a slight bias towards a specific stimulus.
+The periodization of MovementLink programming orders each mesocycle in a way that builds on top of each other.
 MovementLink utilizes mesocycles in this order:

 Goal: Build Technique and Change Body Composition